-The Gloucestershire Ale Trail is an initiative organised by the Gloucestershire Craft Brewers – an association of local microbreweries – who are working together to promote beers produced here in the county.
+The Gloucestershire Ale Trail is an initiative that was organised by the Gloucestershire Craft Brewers – an association of local microbreweries – who worked together to promote beers produced here in the county.

-While the credit crunch may well have added to the economic pressures facing Gloucestershire pubs, conscious consumers and discerning drinkers alike have become more and more interested in local produce – thanks in part to television shows such as River Cottage and regional campaigns by CAMRA – with a number of county pubs now proudly sporting the Gloucestershire Ale Trail sticker on their doors.
+Coupled with the fact that conscious consumers and discerning drinkers alike have also become more and more interested in local produce – thanks in part to television shows such as River Cottage and regional campaigns by CAMRA (Campaign for Real Ale).

 Bathhurst Arms in North Cerney

 The Ebrington Arms in Chipping Campden

 Egypt Mill in Nailsworth